syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium-Android.md

 # Render PDF Pages using the PDFium renderer in Android

-The [Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows users to render the PDF pages using the PDFium rendering engine.
-The ICustomPdfRenderer interface defines the methods and properties that provide the necessary values and perform the necessary operations to render the pages using the PDFium library.
+The [Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows users to render PDF pages using the PDFium rendering engine.
+The `ICustomPdfRenderer` interface defines the methods and properties that provide the necessary values and perform the necessary operations to render the pages using the PDFium library.
 The user needs to add a class to their application that must implement this interface and assign an instance of this class to the CustomPdfRenderer property of the SfPdfViewer as explained [here](https://help.syncfusion.com/xamarin/pdf-viewer/rendering-pdf-pages-using-pdfium).

 The PDF page rendering using the PDFium rendering in Android engine is shown in detail as follows.